philswatton/philswatton.github.io/_posts/2026-09-25-three-heuristics-on-llm-agents.md

 I (hopefully) have more writings forthcoming--probably on substack--covering some of these big-picture topics.
 But today I want to write up in brief my current heuristics for what kind of effects AI will have.
 By 'AI' here I specifically mean our current most sophisticated systems: LLMs with agentic harnesses which equip them with various 'skills' and tools.

 I'm sure at least some of what follows will turn out to be wrong.
 The space is very fast moving, and it's hard to anticipate what will happen next.
 Time is the only way we'll find out.
-Some of this can be taken as a concern about the effects of AI, but some of it can be taken as suggesting promising directions for its application or for rebuilding or institutions and societies to take better advantage of this technology.
-I leave these questions, for the most part, to the side.

 **Heuristic 1: LLM agents are well-suited to problems bottlenecked by intellectual capacity with fast or automatic verification of solutions.**